 -

-Preparing the vegetables: Start by cutting all the vegetables.
-Potatoes and carrots should be cut fairly finely so they cook quickly.
+Preparing the vegetables: Start by chopping all the vegetables.
+The potatoes and carrots should be chopped quite thinly so they cook quickly.

 -